Easter, Summer, Christmas, Birthdays – all need Lemon Meringue Pie 🍋.

 - Whisk together the egg yolk and vanilla and work into the flour mixture until it just comes together.
 You may well need a little cold water to help it come together.
 Handle as little as possible.

 - Gather the pastry into a ball.
-Leave to cool for at least an hour.
+Wrap in cling flim and leave to rest in the fridge for at least an hour.
 Make the lemon curd.

-- Line your tart tin with the pastry, prick the base and blind-bake in a pre-heated oven at 160° c for 20 minutes or until lightly golden.
-Ideally, lift out the baking beans after 10 minutes to allow the base to cook.
+- Line your tart tin with the pastry, prick the base, and blind-bake in a preheated oven at 160 °C for 15-20 minutes, or until lightly golden.
+Lift the baking beans out after 10 minutes to allow the base to cook.

 Lemon Curd